13.6. The Object Detection Dataset¶

 d2l.show_bboxes(ax, [label[0][1:5] * edge_size], colors=['w'])

-The banana detection dataset we synthesized can be used to test object detection models.
+• The banana detection dataset we collected can be used to demonstrate object detection models.

-The data reading for object detection is similar to that for image classification.
-However, after we introduce bounding boxes, the label shape and image augmentation (e.g., random cropping) are changed.
+• The data loading for object detection is similar to that for image classification.
+However, in object detection the labels also contain information of ground-truth bounding boxes, which is missing in image classification.